Using Third-Party Packages¶

 To request the addition of new packages, go to the Snowflake Ideas page in the Snowflake Community.
 Select the Python Packages & Libraries category and check if someone has already submitted a request.
 If so, vote on it.
 Otherwise, click New Idea and submit your suggestion.

-Before you start using the packages provided by Anaconda inside Snowflake, you must acknowledge the Snowflake Third Party Terms by following the steps below.
+Before you start using the packages provided by Anaconda inside Snowflake, you must acknowledge the Snowflake Third Party Terms.

-Click the link to review the Snowflake Third Party Terms.
+In the Anaconda Packages dialog, click the link to review the Snowflake Third Party Terms page.

-If you agree to the terms, click the Acknowledge & Continue button.
+If you agree to the terms, select Acknowledge & Continue.

 Displaying and Using Packages¶